-Example 3 - replacement plant has smaller capacity than original plant
+Example 3 - replacement plant has smaller capacity than original plant submitted on or after 1 October 2018.

-A 199kW biomass boiler with date of accreditation of 1 June 2014 was replaced with a 60kW biomass boiler for which an application is submitted on or after 1 October 2018.
 The replacement plant will receive the same tariff as the original plant.
 In this case, the tariff is made up of 2 tiers.
-However, the replacement plant's tiering threshold will be calculated based on the capacity of the replacement plant, not the original plant
+However, the replacement plant's tiering threshold will be calculated based on the capacity of the replacement plant, not the original plant.